How to Build a Personal AI Stack in 2026: The Right Tools for Every Part of Your Day

 Every quarter, spend 15 minutes with this simple audit:

-For each tool you are paying for, ask: Did I use this more than five times in the last month?
+For each tool you pay for, ask: did I use this more than five times in the last month?
 If no, cancel or downgrade to free.

-For each tool you are using heavily, ask: Is there a cheaper or better option that does this job now?
+For each tool you use heavily, ask: is there a cheaper or better option that does this job now?
 The AI tool market moves fast enough that the best option six months ago may not be the best option today.

-For your primary assistant specifically, ask: Am I actually using its full capability, or am I paying for features I never touch?
-A premium subscription to a primary assistant is usually the best value in any stack when you use it well, and the most expensive subscription to maintain if you do not.
+For your primary assistant specifically, ask: am I actually using its full capability, or paying for features I never touch?
+A premium subscription to a primary assistant is usually the best value in any stack when you use it well, and the most expensive to maintain when you do not.

 What a Good AI Stack Feels Like When It Is Working